Uberi/University-Notes/PHIL145/PHIL145.md

 Consider the following analogical argument: "when I visited this doctor he was attentive and sympathetic.
 I did what he suggested and it solved my problem.
 If you go see him, he will solve your problem too."

+    The doctor solved my problem.
     You have the same problem as I did.
-    The doctor solved my problem.
     -----------------------------------
     The doctor will solve your problem.

 Here, the primary subject is the problem of the person being addressed ("your problem").
 The analogue is the author's problem ("my problem").
-The claim of similarity is that both problems are the same.
+The claim of similarity is that both problems are the same and that the doctor will treat it the same.

 There are also a few types of analogical arguments: